 Local Community Links:

 In July 1868, the California Pacific Railroad began construction of the first depot at what was then called Davisville Junction.
-It was the first railroad station in Yolo County, a two-story wood frame building with ornate detailing characteristics of the Stick style with a truncated gable roof and wide overhanging eaves.
+It was the first railroad station in Yolo County, a two-story wood frame building with ornate detailing characteristic of the Stick style with a truncated gable roof and wide overhanging eaves.

 In 1901, Southern Pacific (SP), now in control of the Davis facilities, moved the depot about 400 feet east of its original site to make room for additional tracks.
 These new tracks served as a siding, keeping the main line open and thus enabling through passenger and freight trains to pass the station without stopping.